A resistance invariant of special alternating links: Introduction

 \section{Introduction}

 Alternating link diagrams occupy a central position in knot theory because their combinatorics is unusually rigid: diagrammatic data often controls classical invariants, and local moves can be globally constrained.
-In particular, the flyping theorem implies that reduced alternating diagrams of the same oriented link are related by a sequence of flypes, a fact that makes "flype invariance" the natural target when defining new diagrammatic invariants.
+In particular, the flyping theorem provides a strong form of diagrammatic rigidity for prime alternating links: any two reduced alternating diagrams of the same oriented prime link are related by a sequence of flypes.

 Our construction lives in the special alternating setting.
 Briefly, a special diagram is one in which the Seifert circles from Seifert’s algorithm bound disks that are not nested; this hypothesis is standard when one wants a clean interface between an oriented diagram and a checkerboard spanning surface.